gumbo-millennium/website/CONTRIBUTING.md

 ### Clone repo

 Clone this repo somewhere.
+Make sure to install the submodules as well (`git clone --recursive` before cloning or `git submodule update --init` after cloning).

 ### Build Docker

 Build requires the entire project as context, and since `node_modules` and `vendor` are big maps, we'll build the images first.

 ```
 docker-compose build